British Prime Minister Johnson to face no-confidence vote

 Still, with no clear front-runner to succeed Johnson, most political observers think he will defeat the challenge and remain prime minister.
 But the fact that enough lawmakers are demanding a vote represents a watershed moment for him — and a narrow victory would leave him a hobbled leader whose days are likely numbered.
 It is also a sign of deep Conservative divisions, less than three years after Johnson led the party to its biggest election victory in decades.

 Conservative Party official Graham Brady announced Monday that he had received letters calling for a no-confidence vote from at least 54 Tory legislators, enough to trigger the measure under party rules.
-He said the vote would take place in the House of Commons on Monday evening, with the result announced soon after.
+He said the vote would take place in the House of Commons on Monday evening, with the result expected later in the night.

 Johnson’s Downing Street office said the prime minister welcomed the vote as “a chance to end months of speculation and allow the government to draw a line and move on, delivering on the people’s priorities.”